One-dimensional $Z_2$ lattice gauge theory in periodic Gauss-law sectors: Results

 \subsection{Single particle correlations}

 To characterize the compressible phases, we calculate the single-particle density matrix $\langle a_i^\dagger a_j\rangle$.
 Generically we expect the bosons to be confined, in which case the correlations fall off exponentially at large distance, $\langle a^{\dag}_i a_j \rangle = a_0 e^{-|i-j|/\xi}$.
+Here $\xi$ is a dimensionless correlation length measured as number of sites.
 To calculate this correlation function, we make an infinite matrix product state ansatz for the ground state wavefunction, and use the VUMPS algorithm~\cite{vumps} in the Itensor library to optimize the parameters.
 By directly working in the thermodynamic limit we avoid any boundary effects, but the bond dimension $\chi$ of the ansatz introduces an effective cutoff \cite{PhysRevB.105.134502}.
 Thus we repeat the calculation with multiple $\chi$, and study how $\xi$ evolves.
 For this calculation, we use the Gauss's law to eliminate the bosons and get a local Hamiltonian of just the gauge spins on the links.
 We don't explicitly impose boson number conservation and instead use a chemical potential term to obtain an average boson density in the ground state (see Appendix~\ref{spinmodel} for calculation details).
 Thus for each value of $\mu$ we calculate both $\xi$ and $n_b$.

 Figure~\ref{fig:uniformgauge} shows the behavior of the single particle correlation length in the uniform sector, $G=+++++$.
 As can be seen, for any density $n_b\neq 1$, the correlation length is finite, indicating that the particles are confined.
-The correlation function diverges as $n_b\to 1$, indicating that the holes are deconfined for infinitesmal hole density.
+The correlation function diverges as $n_b\to 1$, indicating that the holes are deconfined for infinitesimal hole density.
 In the graph we show the results from several different bond dimensions, illustrating convergence for all but the highest densities.

 These observations are consistent with the arguments in Sec.~\ref{sec:results}.
 The uniform gauge has a net magnetization, and hence the energy is minimized if particles pair up spatially.
 Near unity filling one can perform a particle-hole transformation, and map the system onto a small density of particles in the $G=-----$ gauge.
 This has a net zero magnetization, so a small number of isolated particles are deconfined.
 However, the numerics show that for any non-vanishing density they will be confined.